CiscoDevNet/awesome-webex/README.md

      * [email2spark](https://github.com/marchfederico/email2spark/blob/master/email2spark.js) - move an email thread to a room using Mailgun (by marchfederico)
      * [integration-sample](https://github.com/CiscoDevNet/spark-integration-sample) - an example of integration in nodejs (by ObjectIsAdvantag)
      * [sparkbot-samples](https://github.com/CiscoDevNet/node-sparkbot-samples) - examples of bots, leveraging the node-sparkbot framework (by ObjectIsAdvantag)
+     * [sparkbotstarter](https://github.com/valgaze/sparkbotstarter) - starter kit for a simple bot leveraging flint (by valgaze)
 * Python
-     * [Blog examples](https://github.com/ciscospark/Spark-API-Demos) - simple scripts and bots as companions to the spark4devs blog (by Spark API support team)
+     * [Blog companions](https://github.com/ciscospark/Spark-API-Demos) - simple scripts and bots as companions to the spark4devs blog (by Spark API support team)
      * [My Spark Hero](https://github.com/hpreston/myhero_spark) - vote for your favorite superhero, deploy as a docker container on Mantl.io (by hpreston)
      * [Room Finder](https://github.com/Guismo1/roomfinder/tree/master/roomfinder_spark) - bot to a meeting room finder interfaced with Microsoft Exchange (by Guismo1)
+     * [Walkthrough](https://developer.ciscospark.com/blog/blog-details-8110.html) - quick walkthrough to build a simple bot (by JustinDupree)
 * Ruby
      * [Fault Report](https://github.com/jfield44/TropoFaultReport) - Reporting System using Tropo IVR and Cisco Spark for efficient Fault Resolution (by jfield44)
 * Swift